MC846387 – Microsoft Outlook: Replace quick compose pop-up with inline appointment creation in new Outlook for Windows and web

 User Experience Disruption

-The removal of the quick compose pop-up may disrupt the workflow of users accustomed to the previous method, impacting productivity.
+The transition from a pop-up to inline appointment creation may disrupt the workflow of users accustomed to the previous method, potentially leading to frustration.

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=406948